labordynamicsinstitute/ldilab-manual/11-04-workflow-data.md

 You should now have the data merged with the pre-existing code files.
 Return to the tab that corresponds to where you were working before.

+- [ ] If there is data: Run the PII-checking code.

 :::

 ::::

-- [ ] If there is data: Run the PII-checking code, review the output, and record the result in the `REPLICATION.md`.
+- [ ] If there is data: Review the PII output, and record the result in the `REPLICATION.md`.
     - This may already have been generated, check `generated/pii_stata_output.csv` and `generated/PII_stata_scan_summary.txt`.
 - [ ] You should check the output - it is not automatic.
   - You should use words, and examples, from the output if it looks like there is Personally Identifying Information (PII) like names, addresses, etc. in the output.